vbvr/vbvr/README.md

 <!-- ### Hi there 👋 -->
 # Overview

 Thank you for checking out my profile.
-This will be updated further very soon.
+You will see here more of what I can do, than what shows on my [LinkedIn profile](https://www.linkedin.com/in/vadhym-beauvoir-b7559359).
+I do have more projects to share, so please stay tuned.

 <!--
 **vbvr/vbvr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.